brettz9/es-file-traverse/README.md

     Can also avoid errors when the file type is detected as JSON (requiring a JSON file) or if the feature of registering a file type was used (then handling that as appropriate).
+1. Use esp. for `eslint-plugin-privileges` (and `eslint-plugin-query`), though really could file to become part of eslint core.
+1. Use for `eslint-plugin-jsdoc` in getting at defined variables